 WELCOME TO WYEC

-Bringing together churches of West Yorkshire and the Dales in common witness and mission.
+Bringing together churches of West Yorkshire and west North Yorkshire in common witness and mission.

 IN THE FOREFRONT OF CHRISTIAN UNITY @wyec1

-Click here for our Autumn 2014 Unity Post newsletter, with latest news, events and vacancies for churches across West Yorkshire and the Dales.
+- Read our Autumn 2014 Unity Post newsletter, with news, events and vacancies across West Yorkshire and western North Yorkshire.